 Stroller travel systems are an excellent solution for anyone looking to purchase a stroller, infant car seat/carrier, and car adapter that interface with one another for a seamless experience.
-The stroller is typically the main component of the system, and, for me and my wife, was the main deciding factor on which brand to use (more to come on that in the next section).
+The stroller is typically the main component of the system, and, for my wife and me, was the main deciding factor on which brand to use (more to come on that in the next section).

-Most systems include a rear-facing infant car seat, that also acts as an infant carrier, with an industry-standard five-point harness to secure your child.
+Most systems include a rear-facing (as opposed to a front-facing) infant car seat that also acts as an infant carrier, with an industry-standard five-point harness to secure your child.
 Some brands design their car seats to be compatible with other branded strollers (with or without adapters), while other brands remain exclusive to their own branded strollers.
 The rear-facing infant car seats usually have an adjustable handlebar for carrying your baby as well as a large canopy to keep your child protected from the elements both in the stroller and in the car.

 To complete the convertible travel system, most come with a car seat base that is installed in your vehicle utilizing LATCH (Lower Anchors and Tethers for Children) or a standard seatbelt.
 The benefit of the base is it only needs to be installed once as opposed to installing and uninstalling the infant car seat with each use.
 Simply pushing a button or pulling a lever allows the infant car seat to be removed with ease from the base, which can be a lifesaver when you’re in a hurry or your hands are full.
 The car seat to base combination is a very handy feature that allowed me and my wife many successful transfers with our sleeping baby.

 As mentioned above, typically, purchasing the three items as a system is more cost-effective than buying each item separately, so keep that in mind when you begin your search for a travel system.

 What to Consider When Buying a Stroller Travel System?